 Structure and Function of Proteins

-Structural biologists aim at deriving an understanding of the molecular basis of biological phenomena by obtaining images of the involved biomacromolecules at atomic resolution.
-We use protein crystallography to investigate proteins that play a role in infectious disease, e.g. by controlling the production of toxic molecules or by acting as toxins themselves.
-Our research in structural biology is complemented by biochemical and biophysical methods, and we also employ all these technologies to aid drug discovery projects at the HZI.
+Structural biology is a powerful method to derive an understanding of the molecular basis of biological phenomena by visualizing the involved biomacromolecules at atomic resolution.
+The Department Structure and Function of Proteins uses protein crystallography to investigate proteins that play a role in infectious disease, e.g. by controlling the production of toxic molecules or by acting as toxins themselves.
+Our research in structural biology is complemented by biochemical and biophysical methods, and we employ all of these technologies to also aid drug discovery projects at the HZI.

 - Helmholtz Drug Research Initiative: DRUG RESEARCH